Center-for-Digital-Narrative/elmcip/doc/offline.md

-# ELMCIP Offline mode
+# ELMCIP offline mode

- This does attempt to do any network connections.
+ Allow you to work locally without any network connections, aka flight mode.

-  * Enable you to work while traveling.
+  * Work while traveling.
-  * Speeds up working with ELMCIP.
+  * Speeds up your local work flow without needing to create new database copies.
-  * Allow you to reset while traveling.

-## What does this mean
+## What does all this mean

 Any changes to the development branch (master) will never pulled from github.
 No attempt to sync with Norstore getting files and databse.
 Are your local copy more and less up to date is this not a big problem.